GMC Hummer EV

 The GMC Hummer EV (badged as H_{EV}) is a line of battery electric heavy-duty vehicles produced by General Motors since 2021, and sold under the GMC mark.
 The Hummer EV is offered in two variants: a pickup truck and a sport utility vehicle (SUV), unveiled in October 2020 and April 2021 respectively.

 Weighing roughly 10000 lb, the Hummer EV is among the heaviest consumer automobiles currently sold in the United States.
-Its size, mass, and acceleration have led to concerns regarding the danger it poses to other users on the road in the event of a collision, as well as its efficiency and environmental affects.
+Its size, mass, and acceleration have led to concerns regarding the danger it poses to other users on the road in the event of a collision, as well as its efficiency and environmental effects.